-Add-Aspirin is a large randomised clinical trial, which is taking place in the UK and India.
+Add-Aspirin is a large randomised clinical trial, which is taking place in the UK, Republic of Ireland and India.
 It will recruit 11,000 participants to help find out whether regular aspirin use after treatment for an early stage cancer can prevent the cancer from coming back and preventing deaths.

 Congratulations to our top 5 recruiting centres:

 *FOR GENERAL AND CLINICAL QUERIES, PLEASE CHECK OUR FAQs*

 A clinical trial looking at use of daily aspirin in healthy people aged 70 or over, has suggested that there is no overall benefit, when considering risk of death, dementia or physical disability.